-The Florida Board of Governors has mandated that the public universities in Florida develop an Academic Learning Compact for each baccalaureate degree program that they offer, accessible through https://assessment.fiu.edu/academic-learning-compacts/index.html.
+The Board of Governors of the State University of Florida has mandated that public universities in Florida develop an Academic Learning Compact for each baccalaureate degree program that they offer, accessible through https://assessment.fiu.edu/academic-learning-compacts/index.html.

-The Compacts identify the expected core student learning outcomes for degree program graduates in the areas of communication skills, content/discipline knowledge and skills, and critical thinking skills.
-Students should acquire these skills if they follow the prescribed course of study in their declared major.
-Students may be expected to participate in a number of activities associated with the Compacts such as answering embedded questions in scheduled exams, creating a portfolio, enrolling in a capstone course, or sitting for a specialized exam.
-The program or department will notify students of what procedures have been developed to measure the learning specified in the Academic Learning Compact in their baccalaureate program beyond course grades.
+The compacts identify the expected core student learning outcomes for degree program graduates in the areas of communication skills, content/discipline knowledge and skills, and critical-thinking skills.
+Students should acquire these skills if they follow the prescribed course of study in their declared majors.
+Students may be expected to participate in a number of activities associated with the compacts (e.g., answering embedded questions in scheduled exams, creating a portfolio, enrolling in a capstone course, or sitting for a specialized exam).
+The Programs or departments notify students of what procedures have been developed to measure the learning specified in the Academic Learning Compact in their baccalaureate program beyond course grades.